greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_r.html.md

     wget https://cran.r-project.org/src/contrib/Archive/Matrix/Matrix_0.9996875-1.tar.gz
     ```

-3. Use the [gpscp](../utility_guide/ref/gpscp.html) utility and the `hosts_all` file to copy the `tar.gz` files to the same directory on all nodes of the Greenplum Database cluster.
+3. Use the [gpsync](../utility_guide/ref/gpsync.html) utility and the `hosts_all` file to copy the `tar.gz` files to the same directory on all nodes of the Greenplum Database cluster.
 The `hosts_all` file contains a list of all the Greenplum Database segment hosts.
 You might require root access to do this.

     ```
-    gpscp -f hosts_all Matrix_0.9996875-1.tar.gz =:/home/gpadmin
+    gpsync -f hosts_all Matrix_0.9996875-1.tar.gz =:/home/gpadmin
     ```

     ```
-    gpscp -f /hosts_all arm_1.5-03.tar.gz =:/home/gpadmin
+    gpsync -f /hosts_all arm_1.5-03.tar.gz =:/home/gpadmin
     ```

 4. Use the `gpssh` utility in interactive mode to log into each Greenplum Database segment host \(`gpssh -f all_hosts`\).
 Install the packages from the command prompt using the `R CMD INSTALL` command.
 Note that this may require root access.
 For example, this R install command installs the packages for the arm package.